Syntax (programming languages): Syntax definition

-The syntax of textual programming languages is usually defined using a combination of regular expressions (for lexical structure) and Backus–Naur form (for grammatical structure) to inductively specify syntactic categories (nonterminals) and terminal symbols.
+The syntax of textual programming languages is usually defined using a combination of regular expressions (for lexical structure) and Backus–Naur form (a metalanguage for grammatical structure) to inductively specify syntactic categories (nonterminal) and terminal symbols.
 Syntactic categories are defined by rules called productions, which specify the values that belong to a particular syntactic category.
 Terminal symbols are the concrete characters or strings of characters (for example keywords such as define, if, let, or void) from which syntactically valid programs are constructed.

+Syntax can be divided into context-free syntax and context-sensitive syntax.
+Context-free syntax are rules directed by the metalanguage of the programming language.
+These would not be constrained by the context surrounding or referring that part of the syntax, whereas context-sensitive syntax would.

 A language can have different equivalent grammars, such as equivalent regular expressions (at the lexical levels), or different phrase rules which generate the same language.
 Using a broader category of grammars, such as LR grammars, can allow shorter or simpler grammars compared with more restricted categories, such as LL grammar, which may require longer grammars with more rules.
 Different but equivalent phrase grammars yield different parse trees, though the underlying language (set of valid documents) is the same.